hayasabry984/Login-Registration-System/README.md

 Client sends JWT with each request (usually in the Authorization header)

 Server uses JWT_SECRET_KEY to verify and extract user info from the token

+________________________________________
+Full Flow from Client to Database and Back
+Client Sends Request
+   (e.g., user submits login or registration form)

+▶ Controller Layer
+Receives HTTP request (e.g., /register, /login)
+Parses it into a DTO like RegisterRequest or LoginRequest Calls Service Layer, passing the DTO

+▶ DTO Package
+Used by the controller to collect and pass user input Keeps internal models (entities) safe from exposure

+▶ Service Layer
+Takes the DTO, applies business logic:
+Validates input
+Hashes password using a bean from config
+Creates a User entity from the DTO
+Calls Repository to save user
+Generates JWT
+Prepares a Response object to return
+Returns a response DTO like AuthenticationResponse

+▶ Repository Layer
+Saves the User (Entity) to the database
+May also fetch user by email/username for login

+▶ Model/Entity Layer
+User class defines the table structure
+Used internally by Service and Repository

+▶ Responses Package
+Contains the final objects (e.g., AuthenticationResponse, MessageResponse) returned to the Controller These are serialized into JSON and sent back to the client

+▶ Config Package
+Provides:
+Password encoder bean
+JWT token filter
+Security configuration for route access
+CORS settings, etc.
+Used across the Service Layer and security system

+Back to Client
+Controller returns the Response DTO to the frontend Client gets result (e.g., login success, token, error message)